AusDTO/gov-au-content-guide/az-guide.md

 ## Who is it for?

-The guide is for all content creators and transformation teams working with the Digital Transformation Office.
+The guide is for all content creators and transformation teams working with the Digital Transformation Agency.

 We welcome this guide being adopted across government and hope that it is a starting point for further conversations, new content processes and ways to work together.

 ## Why is this guide being released as a draft?

 We believe that making things open makes them better.
-It’s one of the [Digital Transformation Office design principles](https://www.dto.gov.au/standard/design-principles/).
+It’s one of the [Digital Transformation Agency design principles](https://www.dta.gov.au/standard/design-principles/).
 We plan to test this draft version of the guide, incorporate feedback and iterate regularly.

 ## Give feedback